 ‘There can’t be a woman alive who hasn’t once realised, in a moment of panic, that she’s in the wrong place at the wrong time with the wrong man.
 Louise Doughty, more sure-footed with each novel, leads her unnerved reader into dark territory.
 A compelling and bravely-written book.’

-Rights have also been sold in France, Germany, Holland, Spain, Italy, Iceland, Brazil, Syria, Turkey, Israel, Hungary, Finland, Russia, Norway, Slovenia, Taiwan, the Czech Republic, Slovakia and Croatia.
+Rights have also been sold in France, Germany, Holland, Spain, Italy, Iceland, Brazil, Syria, Turkey, Israel, Hungary, Portugal, Finland, Russia, Norway, Slovenia, Taiwan, the Czech Republic, Slovakia and Croatia.

 TV rights have been sold to Kudos Productions by Rebecca Watson at Valerie Hoskins Associates Ltd on behalf of Antony Harwood Ltd.